Eric Otter Bacon

 ARTIST STATEMENT

 I have been an artist my entire life.
+Even at a young age, I was intrigued by Native art in particular.
 Being Penobscot, I had seen baskets in museums and in the homes of my family members and was always fascinated by them.
 I was also told stories about my great-grandmother who was a basketmaker in the early 1900s.
 I wanted to be a part of this tradition, but unfortunately, in my family, it was not passed down to my generation.
-I still found ways to practice art, and began painting and experimenting with various mediums.
+I still found ways to practice art, and in high school I began painting and experimenting with various mediums.
 I found it was a great outlet for my artistic abilities.

 In 2004, I apprenticed with Jennifer Neptune as part of the Maine Arts Commission Traditional Arts Apprenticeship Program.
 I was honored to have the opportunity to work with a skilled masterweaver, such as Jennifer.
+She showed me first how to split the ash splints, how to prepare my material, and taught me the traditional techniques necessary to weave ash and sweetgrass baskets.
 Since then, I have sharpened my skills with each basket woven.

 Although I am using traditional material and techniques, my style comes from the place I live today, in this modern society.
-Basketry, to me, is a fine art and in order for the tradition to survive, it must evolve.
+Basketry, to me, is a fine Art and in order for the tradition to survive, it must evolve.
 It is important for my work to appeal to a modern audience, while still remaining true to cultural traditions.
+When creating art, whether it be painting, drawing, basketry, or any medium, my top priority is always quality and attention to detail.
 I take pride in every project I set out to do, and I am constantly striving to be better at what I do.
 When I can create something that surpasses my initial vision, it gives me a real sense of accomplishment.

 Connect with Sarah